-The CeMaST Management Team is comprised of the CeMaST Director, CeMaST Associate Directors, and CeMaST Assistant Director.
+The CeMaST Management Team is comprised of the CeMaST Director, CeMaST Associate Directors, and CeMaST Assistant Directors.
 The CeMaST Management Team is led by the CeMaST Director, while the CeMaST Associate Directors assist in carrying out the mission of CeMaST and extend the reach of the Center into their respective colleges.
-CeMaST Associate Directors represent the College of Applied Science and Technology, the College of Arts and Sciences, and the College of Education.
-The appointed Assistant Director for Outreach leads CeMaST's efforts in that area.
+The appointed Assistant Directors lead CeMaST's efforts in their respective areas.

 The members of the CeMaST Management Team have been successful in obtaining and leading funded projects within science, technology and mathematics education and are able to assist those interested in pursuing funding opportunities.

-Title: CeMaST Associate Director, Professor of Mathematics Education
+Title: CeMaST Associate Director for Research, Publications & Research Grants Development, Professor of Mathematics Education